-Modified or cancelled programs
+Modified or Canceled programs

 If an Elevated Travel Advisory covering program dates and destinations is issued:

-- after departure: the program Leader shall provide the Elevated Travel Advisory promptly to all Participants and give them an opportunity to withdraw, unless Mines otherwise mandates the withdrawal of all participants.
+- After departure: the program Leader shall provide the Elevated Travel Advisory promptly to all Participants and give them an opportunity to withdraw, unless Mines otherwise mandates the withdrawal of all participants.

 The Provost has the institutional authority to determine whether to grant an exemption.
 Mines reserves the right to end its sponsorship of student travel based on US State Department advice, or advice of Mines General Counsel at any time, and reserves the right to require the student(s) to end the trip and leave the country.
 Such determinations will be made on a case-by-case basis.
-During and before their travel abroad, students and faculty sponsors, should monitor the State Department web site for up-to-date information about changing conditions
+During and before their travel abroad, students and faculty sponsors should monitor the State Department web site for up-to-date information about changing conditions

 - Attend all mandatory Program orientation sessions required by the Program Leader;

 - Register their participation in the Program with the OGE and pay any applicable program fees;

 - Complete the “Acknowledgment of Risk" and "Conditions of Participation" forms as part of Education Abroad registration, and other travel waivers as applicable.